pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 ## Create Methods to Alter the Properties of an Instance

-We can alter the properties of an instance, after it is created
+We can alter the properties of an instance after it is created.

 ```js
 marshmallow.color = "dappled grey";
 console.log(marshmallow);
 ```

-JavaScript, being JavaScript lets you do this, for better or worse.
+JavaScript, being JavaScript, lets you do this, for better or worse.
 Other languages, by default, will prevent you from overwriting the initial value, and you would have to write specific code to do so.

-It is better practice to name a value you would not change (often referred to as private) starting with an \_ and to write functions to deal with changes.
+It is better to practice naming a value you would not change (often referred to as private) starting with an \_ and to write functions to deal with changes.

 Let's take a look: